Follow Us:

 If you’re not sure whether gait analysis is the right starting point, book in – we’ll guide you to the most appropriate assessment.

-Where it’s clinically appropriate, we can also discuss options such as custom orthotics/insoles and a structured rehab plan.
+Where clinically appropriate, we can also discuss custom orthotics/insoles (including our Phits 3D-printed insoles – we were the first UK distributor) and a structured rehab plan.

-Our gait analysis appointments take place at our Axminster clinic, and we regularly help patients travelling from Seaton, Lyme Regis, Honiton, Sidmouth, Chard, Exeter and Bridport.
+Our gait analysis appointments take place at our Axminster clinic (Woodmead Road, Axminster, Devon EX13 5PQ), and we regularly help patients travelling from Seaton, Lyme Regis, Honiton, Sidmouth, Chard, Exeter and Bridport.

 gait img